Overview of Reactor Pressure Boundary Integrity Issues

 Finally, inspections conducted in September 2003 at Tsuruga, Unit 2, in Japan demonstrated that larger diameter, butt welded lines connected to the steam space of the pressurizer may also be susceptible to PWSCC.
 Evidence of boron deposits on the surface of a pressurizer relief valve nozzle (inside diameter 130 mm, or approximately 5 inches) lead to the discovery of five axially-oriented flaws in the Inconel alloy weld material used in the fabrication of the nozzle-to-safe end weld.
 Subsequent NDE performed on a safety valve nozzle of similar diameter resulted in the discovery of two additional flaws in its nozzle-to-safe end weld.
 Fractographic analysis of the flaw surfaces confirmed PWSCC as the mechanism for flaw initiation and growth.

-Regarding the future for other applications of Alloy 600 in PWRs, it is reasonable to expect that all parts, components and joints fabricated from Alloy 600 and weld filler metals Alloys 82 and 182 will continue to crack during operation.
-The longer term solution for many plants has been to seek replacement using Alloy 690 base metals and Alloy 52 and 152 for weld filler metals.
-However, the critical aspect of preventing this cracking from leading to challenges to plant safety systems will be the implementation of materials ageing management programs, including effective inspection activities, to identify and remediate the cracking.
+Regarding the future operating experience of Alloy 600 in PWRs, it is reasonable to expect that additional instances of PWSCC will occur for parts, components and joints fabricated from Alloy 600 and weld filler metals Alloys 82 and 182.
+Many plants have now replacement RPV heads with Alloy 690 base metals and Alloy 52 and 152 for weld filler metals, which are less susceptible to PWSCC.